Pranux/my-bank/README.md

 ##### History

-Here is presenter all of the transactions.
+Here is presented all of the transactions.
 Depending of your route (`/history`, `/history/by-me`, `history/to-me`) you are presented accordingly (all data, transactions where you send money, transactions where money is send to you).
 You can filter through data by username, reason, amount of cash, date.

 ![History](https://user-images.githubusercontent.com/90151740/213726658-e6e6b050-2acd-4ce4-99bd-c0d1e83d1330.png)

 ##### Profile

-Here you can see your current username, code,email, amount of cash.
+Here you can see your current username, code, email, amount of cash.
 By pressing links you will be send to `/settings` route.

 ![Profile](https://user-images.githubusercontent.com/90151740/213726704-4256b640-67b6-4c96-b6ba-8b1b580113a1.png)